Qinyinnn/Daily-AI-News/README.md

-A Flask-based web application that aggregates and summarizes the latest AI news from top tech publications, featuring an elegant newspaper-style UI with Apple Intelligence-inspired design.
+🌟 A Flask-based web application that aggregates and summarizes the latest AI news from top tech publications.

 ## Features